BrunoZell/stargazer-yubikey-wallet/README.md

 The project is organized into several workspaces:

-- `wallet-host`: Native messaging host to grant Stargazer Wallet access to a Yubikey.
+- `yubikey-bridge`: Native messaging host to grant Stargazer Wallet access to a Yubikey.
 It runs on the host machine and is called by the browser from within the Stargazer Wallet extension.
 It calls `gpg` to extract the public key stored on the YubiKey and to sign messages with the private key stored on the YubiKey.
-- `wallet-host-installer`: Installer for the Yubikey Wallet Native Messaging Host.
-It builds the `wallet-host` executable and installs it on the host machine.
+- `yubikey-bridge-installer`: Installer for the Yubikey Wallet Native Messaging Host.
+It builds the `yubikey-bridge` executable and installs it on the host machine.
 It also registers it as a native messaging host with the Google Chrome browser.
 - `stargazer-wallet-ext`: A fork of the Stargazer Wallet browser extension that integrates the Yubikey Wallet as a hardware wallet.

 ## Getting Started